tomato-alex/Bachelors-thesis-SS24/README.md

 -   parser for different md syntax.
 Dont like the current one
 -   dynamic script loading in webpage
 -   multiselect doesnt work

+TODO v2:

+-   Implement a Json to LSS formatter
+-   Add inheritance and use the Strategy pattern to decide which parser to use.
+-   reimplement the frontend to be able to display the lss structure